ktoddbrown/ktoddbrown.github.io/openpositions.markdown

 Most (but not all) foreign national applications are not eligible for this specific assistantship but are encouraged to inquire regardless and other lines of funding can be investigated.

-**Undergraduate researcher**
+**Undergraduate researcher (UF students)**

 The Todd-Brown Lab is looking for undergraduate students interested in doing research!
 There are several research projects underway which have opportunities for undergraduate researchers interested in data science and modeling soil carbon dynamics.
 Some current projects include working with researchers to develop graphical user interfaces for soil carbon models, contributing to one of the largest soil carbon data collections in the world, and collaboratively developing new soil carbon models.

 The ideal applicate should be interested in soils and have an understanding of the fundamentals of programing (ie able to load a data set and create a graph).
 Applicants must have excellent written and oral communication skills.
 Applicants from underrepresented groups are particularly encouraged to apply.
+Applicates must be students at the University of Florida.

 Interested applicants should email Dr Todd-Brown (kathe.toddbrown [[at]] essie [[dot]] ufl [[dot]] edu) a copy of their CV and a brief cover letter outlining their interests and suitability.